walterhiggins/WMPJS/README.md

 The result should be 4.
 What we did here was 'pass' the '4 hours until sunset' text to the *parseInt()* function which processed the text and returned a value: 4.

-We are effectively saying to parseInt "here's some text&mdash;give me the number (and only the number) from it".
+We are effectively saying "here's some text; give me the number (and only the number) from it".
 We pass the text to the *parseInt()* function by putting it between the round brackets&mdash;the `(` and `)` symbols.
 Any values between the `(` and `)` symbols are passed into the function and are called *Parameters*.
 Functions typically process (or do something) with the parameters and return a value.
 The great thing about functions is they can be called over and over again with different parameters.
 Try the following examples yourself:

     js parseInt('5 hearts left');
     js parseInt('This is not a number');